Lambda256/Aptos-Tutorials/Readme.md

 Nodit Aptos Tutorials are structured as follows:

 1. Creating an Account
-2. Receiving Faucet
-3. Sending APT Coin
+2. Sending APT Coin
-4. Deploying a Module
+3. Deploying a Module
-5. Interacting with the Module
+4. Interacting with the Module
-6. Upgrading the Module
+5. Upgrading the Module
-7. Issuing a Fungible Asset
+6. Issuing a Fungible Asset

 By going through these steps, you will understand and conveniently use the Aptos blockchain.
 Learn Aptos with Nodit and create your Aptos Dapp using the Aptos Node and Indexer provided by Nodit!